-Community food growing provides people with a source of local and healthy food, contributes to physical activity, provides dietary and mental health benefits and can improve opportunities for community cohesion and social engagement^{38,39,40}.
+Community food growing provides people with a source of local and healthy food, contributes to physical activity, provides dietary and mental health benefits and can improve opportunities for community cohesion and social engagement (Davies et al., 2014; Litt et al., 2011; Van de Berg 2010).

-There are 42 allotment garden sites across Bath and North East Somerset.
-The Council is responsible for just the 23 sites in Bath.
+Allotments are an important form of community food growing: There are 42 allotment sites across Bath and North East Somerset and the Council is responsible for the 23 sites in Bath.
 Elsewhere allotments are managed by other local bodies, such as Parish Councils and social housing organisations.
+B&NES also has a proactive Allotments Association which supports the delivery and use of allotments and food growing space throughout the district.
+In B&NES the demand for allotments is very high and nearly every site in the district is full with a waiting list.

-There are a number of other community food growing projects in Bath and North East Somerset including community gardens, nutteries, orchards and agricultural projects.
+A number of other community food growing projects exist in Bath and North East Somerset such as community gardens, nutteries, orchards and agricultural projects.
+However there are other organisations and individuals looking to set up projects, find land or simply engage in food growing and therefore further work is needed to meet the demand for community food growing space.